 Here are a few examples of the global span of our research:

 - Early Breast Cancer Trialists' Collaborative Group (EBCTCG) - brings together more than 600 researchers from around 50 countries, and over the last three decades their meta-analyses have helped improve survival for women with breast cancer.

-- Global Health Bioethics Network - is a network we co-ordinate which carries out ethics research and builds capacity with scientists and researchers in Kenya, Malawi, South Africa, Thailand-Laos, Cambodia and Viet Nam.
+- Global Health Bioethics Network - is a network we co-ordinate which carries out ethics research and builds capacity with scientists and researchers in Kenya, Malawi, South Africa, Cambodia, Laos, Thailand, and Vietnam.